eusouorui/Deletos/Documentation/Setup.md

 # Setup Deletos

-Deletos is quite an ever expanding application and this setup should always be refered to or valdiated by <a target="_blank" href="https://github.com/machado-andre">Andre Machado</a> or <a target="_blank" href="https://github.com/eusouorui">Rui Dias</a>.
+Deletos is quite an ever expanding application and this setup should always be refered to or validated by <a target="_blank" href="https://github.com/machado-andre">Andre Machado</a> or <a target="_blank" href="https://github.com/eusouorui">Rui Dias</a>.

 ## Get started